tubs-eis/EIS-V/Readme.md

 For getting started quickly this repo also contains a basic system, including an UART for external communication, for which GateMate and Arty top-level VHDL files as well as a SystemC simulation model are provided.
 Simulation is supported using both QuestaSim and GHDL + Accellera SystemC.

-This release is part of the [DI-GATE-V](https://www.tu-braunschweig.de/eis/forschung-und-projekte/di-gate-v) project funded as part of the [DE:Sign](https://www.elektronikforschung.de/foerderung/bekanntmachungen/design) program by the German Federal Ministry of Education and Research (BMBF).
+This release is part of the [DI-GATE-V](https://www.tu-braunschweig.de/eis/forschung-und-projekte/di-gate-v) project funded as part of the [DE:Sign](https://www.elektronikforschung.de/foerderung/bekanntmachungen/design) program by the German Federal Ministry of Research, Technology and Space (BMFTR).

 ## Simulation and Synthesis Environment